Did you ever feel you are running out of time while you have a lot of ideas to boost your social media marketing?

 If you want to market on any platform you need to know who your audience is.
 What are their demographics and so on?
 For this Facebook offers a rich insights and you should regularly study them.

 For example, my fans are most active in the evening that is 4PM to 12 am in the night.
-This means I must be scheduling even more content in this time frame to get good engagement on my Facebook posts.
+This means I must be scheduling a lot of content (I use this tool) in this time frame to get good engagement on my Facebook posts.

 You can also use this to keep a close eye on the negative feedback.
 Just open up your page, choose insights and click on “posts” tab.